genos/genos.github.io/_posts/2017-09-05-two-short-python-things.md

     …
 ```

-Some folks might cry that this doesn't look like Python anymore but to them I
+Some folks might cry that this doesn't look like Python anymore, but to them I
 counter
 - [Python Enhancement Proposal 484](https://www.python.org/dev/peps/pep-0484/)
   already accepted type hints into the language, and